AnnikaV9/lowbar/CONTRIBUTING.md

 <br />

 ## Keep code complexity minimal
 lowbar's main goal is to be a **simple** solution that is bug-free and easily maintained.
-Extremly complex or spaghetti code makes the codebase harder to maintain, and increases the possibilities of bugs in future updates.
+Extremely complex or spaghetti code makes the codebase harder to maintain, and increases the possibilities of bugs in future updates.

 <br />
 <br />